Neil-Ni/hoverboard/public/data/posts/2024-01-26-announcement.md

 Stationery Fest will be August 7-9, 2024.
 Tickets for entry and reservations for workshops and meetups will be available soon.

-Click here to pre-register and subscribe to receive updates.
+Click here to <a href="https://yosekastationery.com/products/stationery-fest-2024" rel="noopener noreferrer">pre-register</a> and subscribe to receive updates.
 Hope to see you there!